 New authors often don’t realize that they have to play a pivotal part in marketing no matter if they publish with a publishing house or self-publish.
 It’s just the nature of the beast.
 You have to use social media to get your manuscript out there.

 Start putting yourself out there on the internet now, even if you only have sparks of ideas for a book.
 You need all the time you can get to build up your online presence.
-On your submissions form, you can list all your social media platforms, and they will seriously look you up to see just how many people already care about you and your writing.
+On your submissions form, you can list all your social media platforms.
+They will seriously look you up to see just how many people already care about you and your writing.

 Until editors see your work, you might want to enlist some help to prepare your manuscript.
 One option is to hire a literary agent.
 This is a great idea if you want a very wide audience, because they will not only edit your work, but they will help you with the marketing/promoting process.
 This is also helpful if you’ve already been rejected or fear rejection.